-What is the First Step in Getting a Protective (PFA) Order?
+What is the First Step in Getting a Protection From Abuse (PFA) Order In Maine?

 There’s usually a designated Protection from Abuse clerk.
 They will provide you with the forms.
 They’ll provide you with limited assistance, although they are quite helpful.
 The initial complaint will be reviewed by a judge.
 A Temporary Order to the extent that the person makes out abuse is granted that day.
 That’s the purpose and intent of the statute.